Surgical masks have a lot of bad rep for filtering PM2.5. There’s a fantastic educational poster from Greenpeace that I’ve seen in several places:

 It offers great advice on masks that protect us from PM2.5, soot or wildfire smoke.
 But then it says this this about surgical masks:

 “No effect” it says.
-But when I read the cited articles, I saw no tests of surgical masks.
+But when I read the cited articles, I saw no tests of surgical masks on PM2.5.

-But I should be nerd fair.
-Maybe they really mean “a small effect.”
+If I give Greenpeace the benefit of the doubt, maybe when they say surgical masks have “no effect” on PM2.5, they really mean “a small effect.”
 Then how small would be small?
 10% of particles?
 20%?

 Researchers from Edinburgh University tested how much diesel exhaust different masks could block, including a surgical mask.
 They tested down to .007 microns.
-That’s way smaller than 2.5 microns.
-The surgical mask blocked 80% of particles.
+That’s less than 10% of the size of the coronavirus.
+Yet the surgical mask blocked 80% of particles.

 In Beijing, Dr. Richard Saint Cyr fit tested several masks on his face using a fancy fit-testing machine.

 The surgical mask did a bit worse here – 60%.
-I suspect that’s because this is a fit test, and so it takes into account leakage around the mask.
-Still, 60% is far from “no effect.”
+That’s probably because this is a fit test, so it takes into account leakage around the mask.

 Now let me be clear.
 I’m not recommending that everyone use surgical masks.
 I wear N95 and N99 masks because tests show they fit better and capture more particles.
-But if professional masks are unaffordable or if it’s a bad air day and you forgot your mask at home, ducking into a pharmacy and spending 1RMB on a mask will significantly reduce your exposure to particulate pollution.
+But there are situations when I might wear surgical masks.
+If N95 or N99 masks are unaffordable or unavailable; if it’s a bad air day and I forgot my normal mask at home; or even if I’m caught out in a wildfire.
+Ducking into a pharmacy and spending a few cents on a surgical or medical mask will significantly reduce your exposure to particulate pollution.